codeselim/middleware-tutorial-go/README.md

 #  Middleware example written in goLang (Step-by-Step tutorial)

 To install the project `go get github.com/codeselim/middleware-tutorial-go`
+## Step 8
+Refactoring.

+In this step all connection to the external APIs are extracted from the `handler` package and moved to the connection package.

+Furthermore, functions are wrapped in structures and dependencies in properties.
+In this way, isolating components when testing becomes easier.

+Additionally, the `connection` package defines interfaces.
+All the implementations in the `connection` packages respect those interfaces and thus, mocking the handlers dependencies is now possible.

 ## Step 7
 Centralized error Handling.